The Limits of Limited Commitment: Application

-is optimal for the consumer.
-The latter CST is such that the leader either commits to producing a quantity in the interval $ \big(0, \gamma(0) \big]$, or commits to producing a quantity outside of this interval; in the latter case, the leader either commits to producing a quantity at least as large as $\overline{x}^{\mathcal{K}}$, or commits to producing less than this.

-Part (ii) of Proposition \ref{prop:3surpluses} is straightforward.
+Part (ii) of \Cref{prop:3surpluses} is straightforward.
 With decreasing returns to scale, producer surplus is maximized by inducing both firms to produce the same quantity; in this case, the Cournot CST is producer-optimal.
 By contrast, with large returns to scale, producer surplus is maximized by letting one firm acquire a bigger market share than the other.
-In particular, for very large returns to scale, producer surplus is maximized by letting one firm act as a monopolist.
+In particular, for very large returns to scale, producer surplus is maximized when one firm acts as a monopolist.
 Consequently, the Cournot CST is producer-optimal for extreme returns to scale, whereas the Stackelberg CST is producer-optimal for sufficiently large returns to scale.

-Part (iii) of Proposition \ref{prop:3surpluses} follows from the fact that producer surplus tends to be less sensitive than consumer surplus to the quantity which the leader produces.
-So maximizing total welfare implies maximizing consumer surplus.
+Part (iii) of \Cref{prop:3surpluses} follows from the fact that producer surplus tends to be less sensitive than consumer surplus to the quantity that the leader produces.
+Thus, maximizing total welfare implies maximizing consumer surplus.